Ixcateopan de Cuauhtémoc: Archeological zone

 South of the Santa María de la Asunción Museum on Vicente Guerrero Street is the archeological zone of Ixcateopan.
 The site has been dated from between 350 and 1450 C. E. with at least five construction stages, three of which are dated from between 1350 and 1450 C.E.
 Although construction seemed to have ceased after 1450, it is known that the site was occupied up until the Spanish arrival in 1521.
 The archeological zone is formed by a series of constructions over a natural elevation and occupied about 5,000 m2/square meters (approximately 1.24 acres).
 Local materials were used in its construction: flagstone, limestone, marble and smooth pebble which were covered in stucco and painted.
 This excavated complex was dedicated to religious ceremonies, administrative activities and the local hierarchy’s relations with the rest of the world.
 Religiously, it was of regional importance.

 Ixcateopan was a Chontal settlement that was conquered by the Aztecs, by Moctezuma I and Ahuitzotl.
-The Chontales are a little-known group with most information about them coming from documents written in 1579, but nothing of their language is known as no human remains from their burials have been found. stages The site has provided much information about the development of what is now the north of Guerrero state in the late pre-Hispanic period, when it was populated by groups such as the Matlatzincas, Tepoztecos, Nahuas as well as Chontales.
+The Chontales are a little-known group with most information about them coming from documents written in 1579, but nothing of their language is known as no human remains from their burials have been found. stages The site has provided much information about the development of what is now the north of Guerrero state in the late pre-Hispanic period, when it was populated by groups such as the Matlatzincas, Tepoztecos, and Nahuas as well as Chontales.

 The site was first excavated in 1976 by archeologist Juan Yaveún, with subsequent studies by Guadalupe Martínez, Alajandro Pastrana, José Hernández Rivera and Elizabeth Jiménez.
 However, excavations in the mid 2000s have uncovered new finds at the site including a set of stairs that run from south to north on the main plaza, dwellings and storage facilities as well as workshops with ceramics showing Aztec and Cholulteca influence and purely local designs.
 With these, it is possible to reconstruct something of these people’s relations with these groups.
 Most of the excavations here have followed an east-west axis and about 3,000 m2 have been explored.
 Efforts have been made to have Ixcateopan and “archeological monuments zone” as well as obtain resources to continue excavations here.